top of page

 Boca Recovery Center

-a substance use disorder and co-occurring mental health treatment program.
+A substance use disorder and co-occurring mental health treatment program.
 Effective treatment for both PTSD and substance use disorder exists.
 Oftentimes, people can get treatment in a comprehensive addiction treatment program that addresses co-occurring disorders simultaneously.

 bottom of page